BlockCertsAI/BCAI-Canon/btc_eth_bcai_comparison.md

 | Autonomous Action Safety | N/A | External controls | Protocol-enforced |
 | Failure Mode in Real World | Breaks compliance | Requires intermediaries | Enforces rules structurally |

   ---

-## Notes

-- This comparison focuses on **architectural intent and constraints**, not performance benchmarks, market metrics, or token price.
-- Absence of a feature reflects **design choice**, not technical deficiency.
-- These platforms are optimized for **different trust environments** and should be evaluated accordingly.

-  ---

   ### D. Expandability Model (Correct Framing)